Final Minimum Standard for Compliance Year 2015

 |Compliance Year||Compliance Obligation||2 years prior||Total Retail Load Obligation||Solar Carve-Out Minimum Standard|

-The Opt-In Term set for projects that receive Statements of Qualification through July 19, 2013 is 40 quarters or 10 years.
-DOER will announce any changes to the Opt-In Term no later than July 20, 2013.
+The Opt-In Term set for all projects that receive Statements of Qualification is 40 quarters or 10 years.

 Alternative Compliance Payment Rates

-The Alternative Compliance Payment (ACP) Rate is $550/MWh for Compliance Year 2013.
 Competitive Retail Electric Suppliers will be able to meet their Solar Carve-Out compliance obligation for load under contract prior to January 1, 2010 with an Alternative Compliance Payment at a rate equal to the RPS Class I ACP rate for the applicable Compliance Year.
 These eligible contracts do not include any contracts associated with Basic Service load sold by distribution companies to retail customers.
+The schedule below details the ACP Rate in effect for every Compliance Year through 2025.

 Forward Solar Carve-Out ACP Rate Schedule